mikehadlow/samlproxy/README.md

 applications from your identity providers.
 Some suggestions, but by no means an exhaustive list:

 * __Avoid IaaS vendor lock-in__: Every B2B SaaS product needs to offer "enterprise SSO" - SAML authentication - to its customers.
-It's an enormous time saver for SaaS venders to integrate with an Identity as a Service (IaaS) provider, such as OAuth, AWS Cognito, or Clerk rather than implement identity management, authentication and authorization in house.
+It's an enormous time saver for SaaS venders to integrate with an Identity as a Service (IaaS) provider, such as OAuth, AWS Cognito, Work OS, or Clerk rather than implement identity management, authentication and authorization in house.
-But with each of your customers individually configuring their own IdP to talk to your IaaS provider, it makes for a very deep lock-in.
+But with each of your customers individually configuring their own IdP to talk to your IaaS provider, it makes for very deep lock-in.
 Without a proxy you will have to persuade each customer in turn to reconfigure their IdP before you can escape from your
 IaaS.
 With a proxy, you can migrate all your customers instantly to a different IaaS, or your own SP implementation.
+This was the motivation behind my original interest in a SAML Proxy.
+I was part of a team which migrated several hundred customers away from Auth0 and Cognito using this method.
 * __Auditing monitoring and logging__: IaaS providers can often be opaque black boxes when it comes to auditing, monitoring, or logging, which can make fulfilling regulatory requirements or diagnosing authentication issues difficult.
 A SAML Proxy can provide a tap for comprehensive logging of all SAML operations.